Adam-Harrower/BattleShips/README.md

 * I have depolyed to the Heroku terminal.

 ## Bugs
-* The game runs fine on the terminal but not on the Heruko terminal.
+* The game runs fine on the terminal.
-* I dont know how to fix that issue.
+* The game runs fine usning Heroku terminal.

 ## Deployment
 * Steps for deployment.